dabeaz-course/practical-python/Notes/03_Program_organization/01_Script.md

     return prices
 ```

-These do nothing.
-It is purely informational.
+The hints do nothing operationally.
+They are purely informational.
-They may be used by IDEs, code checkers, etc.
+However, they may be used by IDEs, code checkers, and other tools
+to do more.

 ## Exercises

-In section 2, you wrote a program called `report.py` that printed out a report showing the performance of a stock portfolio.
+In section 2, you wrote a program called `report.py` that printed out
+a report showing the performance of a stock portfolio.
+This program
-This program consisted of some functions.
+consisted of some functions.
 For example:

 ```python
 # report.py